 Hello, I'm Elaine Sakiris

 I make lyrical photographs of people when they are not at work.
-As either an observer or participant, I look at how we shape our free time experiences and the affects these choices on one's sense of belonging and connection within ourselves, with others, and our surroundings.
+As either an observer or participant, I look at how we shape our free time experiences and the affects these choices have on one's sense of belonging and connection within ourselves, with others, and our surroundings.

 Based out of a studio just outside of Toronto, Canada, I make photographs, license images, and sell limited edition prints.
 My images appear online, in publications, private collections, and exhibition spaces which have included the Griffin Museum of Photography and the New Space Center of Photography.